 To provide your SIN, log into mySaskPolytech and enter your SIN using the SIN update link in the Enrolment Services box.
 You may also submit a Change of Legal Name or Social Insurance Number (pdf) form if you need to update your information.

 Saskatchewan Graduate Retention Program

-If you provide your social insurance number (SIN) to us before February 1, Saskatchewan Polytechnic applies to the program on your behalf as a graduate of an eligible program.
+If your Social Insurance Number (SIN) is provided to us before February 1, Saskatchewan Polytechnic applies to the Graduate Retention Program on your behalf.
 If your SIN is not provided by February 1, you must apply on your own behalf for eligible programs.
 The ministry may contact you by email.

 For more information, see Saskatchewan Graduate Retention Program.

 An amended T2202 will be available the following Thursday if a SIN is provided after the initial T2202 release date.

 The institution in which you paid your tuition will issue your T2202.
 In general, Saskatchewan Polytechnic does not issue T2202 certificates for apprenticeship, SCBScN or Saskatchewan (regional) college training unless tuition has been paid directly to Saskatchewan Polytechnic.
 Please contact either the Saskatchewan Apprenticeship and Trade Certification Commission or the college you attended.

 T2202’s are available electronically on mySaskPolytech no later than the end of February each year for the preceding taxation (e.g., calendar) year (e.g., by February 28, 2022, for the 2021 tax year).

 Access mySaskPolytech by clicking on the mySaskPolytech link here, or by clicking the mySaskPolytech link on our home page at saskpolytech.ca.